 Sponsors and collaborators

-- 2017-18: £9,721 from BA/Leverhulme Small Research Grants for project entitled ‘The incitement of violent offences against women in online discussion forums’ (Principal Investigator).
+- 2017-18: Principal Investigator - BA/Leverhulme Small Research Grant.
+‘The incitement of violent offences against women in online discussion forums’ (£9,721)

 - 2017: £877 from ESRC to hold ‘Street Harassment of School Students: awareness and risk’ event as part of ESRC Festival of Social Science 2017(Co-applicant).